A brief journey describing the contemporary practice of speaking in tongues and how influential this doctrine is throughout the world.

-The statistical combination of both charismatic and pentecostal followers throughout the world is estimated at 8% of the world’s population.
-One quarter of all christians are pentecostal or charismatic.(1)http://www.pewforum.org/2011/12/19/global-christianity-movements-and-denominations/.
+The statistical combination of Charismatic, Pentecostal, and other groups heavily influenced by them (known together as Renewalists) throughout the world is estimated at 8% of the world’s population.
+One quarter of all Christians are Renewalist influenced.1.

-The combination of the pentecostal and charismatic movements, which is now labelled under the umbrella term, Renewalists, is the fastest growing sect of Christianity throughout the world.
-Renewalism is not restricted to any geographical location, race, or socio-economic group.
-It is found being practiced by a varied assortment of christians throughout the world.
+Renewalists are the fastest growing sect of Christianity throughout the world.
+Renewalism is not restricted to any geographical location, race, or socioeconomic group.

 What is speaking in tongues in most churches today?
 What does the modern speaking in tongues phenomenon look and sound like?